sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 * hindering of the investigation itself, e.g., by not engaging with it to the fullest extent possible, creating community dissent around it, etc
 * promoting decision making on ``sktime`` governance that would weaken accountability, transparency, decision making capacity, investigation practices, or adherence to best practice in resource allocation
+* despite better knowledge - evidence that the decision maker is aware of best practice and nonetheless acts against it.
+  E.g., if best practice has been pointed out clearly and explicitly to the decision maker prior to the decision.